w3c/mediacapture-image/ptz-explainer.md

 they clear state from their browsers.

-1. Pan, tilt, and zoom hardware capabilities (e.g. `min`, `max`, `step`) and current settings are not exposed to websites unless the user explicitely grants PTZ permission.
+1. Pan, tilt, and zoom hardware capabilities (e.g. `min`, `max`, `step`) and current settings are not exposed to websites unless the user explicitly grants PTZ permission.
 However it is possible to use pan, tilt, and zoom mandatory constraints so that the immediate failure of a `getUserMedia` call with `OverConstrainedError` returns information about camera devices on the